Usamaiqbal789/Flask/README.md

 # Tech in Solution (TIS) e-Learning website

-## This website is create with Python Flask web framework it is about e-learning website used for provided free and paid courses.
+## This website is create with Python Flask web framework.
+It is about e-learning website for provided free and paid courses.

 #### Visit our website :point_right: [TIS (Techinsolutions)](http://techinsolutions.pythonanywhere.com)